|William Stephen Raikes Hodson s death. Getty Images|

-This massacre of British people took the rulers off guard and caused repulsion among the EIC officials.
+This massacre of the British within the prescient of Mogul palace took the rulers off guard and caused repulsion among the EIC officials.
 They wrongly concluded that this bizarre incident had happened with the knowledge of Bahadur Shah under whose leadership the uprising was taking shape.
 The British were now after Bahadur Shah who was camping with his sons and the rebels just outside Delhi at Humayun's Tomb.

 As a sign of surrender, the Emperor handed over his arms, including two amazing swords, one with the name ‘Nadir Shah’ and the other with the seal of Jahangir engraved upon it.
-Hodson later presented them to as trophy to Queen Victoria.
+Hodson later presented them to Queen Victoria as war trophy.
 Now, they are part of Queen's collections in London.

 |Hodson's grave, Lucknow.
 Wikipedia|